sp301415/tfhe-go/SECURITY.md

 TFHE-go has not been audited or reviewed by security experts.
 It is highly likely that it contains critical vulnerabilities to implementation-related attacks, such as side-channel attacks.
 Use at your own risk.

 ## Parameter Selection
 Single-key parameters of TFHE-go is based on [TFHE-rs](https://github.com/zama-ai/tfhe-rs), and ensures at least 128 bits of security.
-Multi-key parameters are based on [[KMS22](https://eprint.iacr.org/2022/1460)] and ensures at least 110 bits of security.
+Multi-Key parameters are based on [[KMS22](https://eprint.iacr.org/2022/1460)] and ensures at least 110 bits of security.
 They were validated using latest commit([7ea215a](https://github.com/malb/lattice-estimator/commit/7ea215a4d55f200e06394399d8aa728c9092c5ef)) of [lattice-estimator](https://github.com/malb/lattice-estimator).
 Attack costs were estimated with two strategies, `primal_usvp` and `dual_hybrid`, with `red_cost_model = RC.BDGL16`.

 ### Block Binary Keys